The Best Vegan Breakfast Burrito

 Enter the best vegan breakfast burritos ever: freezer friendly, packed full of huge flavor, and even gluten free if you use gluten free tortillas.

-There are only two components of this burrito: the scrambled tofu and the vegan breakfast hash.
+There are two components of this burrito: the scrambled tofu and the vegan breakfast hash.
 The homemade sauce for the tofu is so creamy and flavorful that you don’t even need condiments.

 You can your burrito in salsa if you want, but I just eat mine plain!
 Even my husband who dips about everything in sour cream or salsa ate these vegan burritos as is.